KlosRadieschen/cidergo/README.md

 ## Current Features

-This library currently support all endpoints of /api/v1/playback (except for /queue GET).
+This library currently support all endpoints of /api/v1/playback.

 ## Installation